schlatterbeck/pgapy/README.rst

 Note that this means that you can have different ranges of allowed values for each allele.

+The ``num_eval`` property is special: Due to limitations of the C programming language, for multiple evaluations in C the first evaluation is returned as the function return-value of the ``evaluate`` function and all other parameters are returned in an auxiliary array.
+PGApack specifies the number of auxiliary evaluations to be returned.
+In Python the evaluation function can always return a sequence of evaluation values and the ``num_eval`` is one more than ``PGAGetNumAuxEval`` would return.
+The default for ``num_eval`` is 1.

 The first two (mandatory) constructor parameters are the type of the gene (this takes a Python type, e.g., ``bool`` for a binary genome or ``int`` for an integer genome) and the length.
 Note that the ``string_length`` is